 Remedies and Supplements for Fibroadenomas

-Turmeric is a popular spice in middle-eastern cuisine and has been used as a cooking ingredient for centuries.
-Fragrant and delicious, this spice not only has flavorful properties, but medicinal ones too.
+Turmeric is a popular spice in middle-eastern cuisine used as a cooking ingredient and as a medicinal herb for centuries.
+Fragrant and delicious, this spice not only has flavorful properties but medicinal ones too.
 Also known as curcumin, turmeric can help detoxify our bodies and fight inflammation (x).

 Pomegranate can be eaten as a fruit, drunk in juice form, or taken as a supplement.
 The recommended dosage of pomegranate is 750 mg twice a day.
 Side effects are rare, but some people may experience nausea, diarrhea or stomach ache.
 On rare occasions, pomegranate extract can elevate blood pressure.

 Blueberries are filled with antioxidants and help prevent breast cancer and promote breast health.
-The superfood works by reducing inflammation and neutralizing oxidative toxins that damage the cells (x).
-Blueberries are a healthy fruit, and a diet rich in fruits and veggies can decrease fibroadenomas (x).
+The superfood works by reducing inflammation and neutralizing oxidative toxins that damage the cells. (x) Blueberries are a healthy fruit, and a diet rich in fruits and veggies can decrease fibroadenomas. (x)

 The Bottom Line

 Fibroadenomas are growths of glandular tissue that can cause lumps in your breast.
 These lesions are not cancerous and are relatively common, especially in younger women.
-Treatment of fibroadenomas include surgery for removal, but that is usually unnecessary.
+Treatment of fibroadenomas includes surgery for removal, but that is usually unnecessary.